SAP/fundamental-ngx/README.md

 This repository contains 2 libraries,

 * [@fundamental-ngx/core](https://github.com/SAP/fundamental-ngx/tree/master/libs/core):
-Fundamental-ngx core provides base angular implementation of SAP Fundamental styles to offer developers a rich set of components they can use when building angular applications.
+The Fundamental-ngx core provides base angular implementation of SAP Fundamental styles to offer developers a rich set of components they can use when building angular applications.
 Fundamental-ngx core angular components provides the end developer with some degree of flexibility as most of the components allow finer customization directly on the HTML template level.

 * [@fundamental-ngx/platform](https://github.com/SAP/fundamental-ngx/tree/master/libs/platform):
-Fundamental-ngx platform is built on top of the core to both enhance existing functionality with additional features which are driven by application requirements and to provide higher abstraction for the components by hiding most of the internal implementation details which boosts productivity.
+The Fundamental-ngx platform is built on top of the core to both enhance existing functionality with additional features which are driven by application requirements and to provide higher abstraction for the components by hiding most of the internal implementation details which boosts productivity.